maticstric/ebukafy/README.md

            This tool splits a file at every '<!--split-->' into chapter-n.xhtml, where n is just an index starting at 1.
 Oftentimes you start making your ebook with a gigantic text/html file.
-It is much better practice to split your file into seperate chapters.
+It is much better practice to split your file into separate chapters.
 This tool will also put in the appropriate header information into each chapter-n.xhtml file such as the chapter's roman numeral.